Track Metadata

 The response will be a message with type 4602

-, containing four
+, containing four arguments.

-.
 The second always seems to be 0.
-The third contains the length

-of the beat grid in bytes, which seems redundant, because that is also
+The third contains the length of the beat grid in bytes, which seems redundant, because that is also conveyed in the fourth argument itself, which is a blob containing the actual bytes of the beat grid, as shown below.

-beat grid available, this value will be 0, and the blob field will be
+However, if there is no beat grid available, this value will be 0, and the blob field will be completely omitted from the response, so you must not try to read it!

 The beat grid itself is spread through the value returned as argument 4, consisting of a series of sixteen-byte entries with the following structure: